Australian Antarctic Territory

-The Australian Antarctic Territory (AAT) is a part of East Antarctica claimed by Australia as an external territory.
-It is administered by the Australian Antarctic Division, an agency of the federal Department of Climate Change, Energy, the Environment and Water.
-It is the largest sector of Antarctica by area claimed by any country.
-Australia is an original signatory to the Antarctic Treaty of 1959, under which all territorial claims are held in abeyance.
-Only four other countries accept Australia's claim to sovereignty, being New Zealand, the United Kingdom, France, and Norway, all of which have territorial claims in Antarctica and mutually accept one another's claims.
+The Australian Antarctic Territory (AAT) is a region of East Antarctica claimed by Australia as an external territory.
+It is the largest sector of Antarctica by area claimed by any country and was transferred to Australia by the United Kingdom in 1933.
+Australia is an original signatory of the 1959 Antarctic Treaty, under which all territorial claims are held in abeyance.
+Only four other countries accept Australia's claim to sovereignty: New Zealand, the United Kingdom, France, and Norway.